pixelstorm/coding_guidelines_custom_builds/README.md

 The dev file is ommitted from upload to the staging and production server so DONT include any production css files in the dev directory

 #git
-1. Install git in the wp-content directory
+1. Install git in the custom theme directory
-1. commit reguarly
+1. Checkout feature branches when working on a new feature
+1. Deploy your branch through beanstalk
+1. Once your feature branch is approved - merge it into your master repo.

 # Testing in browser stack (login supplied)

-1. Ios iphone4 and up, Ipad all versions
+1. Ios iphone5 and up, Ipad all versions
 1. Android S4 and up, Galaxy 3 and up, Galaxy SS mini
 1. Internet Explorer 11 and up
 1. latest versions of Firefox, Chrome and Safari